bmd7700/lkld-thingdoer/readme.md

 On click, each button should alert the user to the winning selection.

 Eventually, we can have the buttons open a page with detailed information about each option.

+Phase II: add bars and beer halls, segregate food by category, combine parks and activities into one category each category contains an array of endpoints.
+For now, just strings.
+Phase II: make it return objects with phone, address, etc etc.